wangxlab/IndepthPathway/README.md

 devtools::install_github("wangxlab/IndepthPathway")
 library(IndepthPathway)

-LoadPackage() ##MUST RUN: this step automatically install and load all packages required for DGE and IndepthPathway analysis.
+IndepthPathway::LoadPackage() ##MUST RUN: this step automatically install and load all packages required for DGE and IndepthPathway analysis.
 ```

 ## D.	How to run IndepthPathway for pathway enrichment analysis